MegaBreadbox/MegaBreadbox/README.md

 ## About me
 &emsp; I have been developing Android apps for two years now.
 Look out for applications I work on here written primarily in Kotlin.
-Currently I am getting Antheia ready for release on the Google Playstore.
-Check it out over [here](https://github.com/MegaBreadbox/Antheia).
+Currently I released Antheia Plant Manager to the Google Playstore!
+Check it out over [here](https://play.google.com/store/apps/details?id=com.mega_breadbox.antheia_plant_manager).

 You can reach out to me over on megabreadbox@protonmail.com